meza/achievementbooks/README.md

-> __Disclaimer__
->
-> _Whatever you see in the code, it's just a very early work in progress.
-Don't assume I know what I'm doing._
->
 > @meza - http://twitch.tv/vsbmeza3 - http://twitter.com/vsbmeza

 # Achievement Books

-The Achivement Books mod introduces the ability to create * multiple * achievement books for Minecraft.
+The Achievement Books mod introduces the ability to create * multiple * achievement books for Minecraft.

 It is highly configurable via JSON to have headers, free flow text and achievement checklists on multiple pages.